pdwaggoner/pdwaggoner.github.io/README.md

 ## Welcome!

-My name is Philip Waggoner and I am a member of the graduate computational social science ([MACSS](https://macss.uchicago.edu/directory/philip-waggoner){:target="_blank" rel="noopener"}) faculty at the University of Chicago.
+My name is Philip Waggoner and I am a member of the graduate computational social science ([MACSS](https://macss.uchicago.edu/directory/philip-waggoner){:target="_blank"}) faculty at the University of Chicago.
 I am also an Editorial Board Member at the Journal of Mathematical Sociology, an Associate Editor at the Journal of Open Research Software, and an American Statistical Association accredited Graduate Statistician (GStat).

 I am jointly appointed as a visiting research scholar at the Institute for Social and Economic Research and Policy ([ISERP](http://iserp.columbia.edu/people/philip-d-waggoner)) at Columbia University.
 In collaboration with [Robert Y. Shapiro](https://www.sipa.columbia.edu/faculty-research/faculty-directory/robert-shapiro), we are working on a number of experimental and computational projects exploring the influence and validity of social media data.